Skip to primary navigation Skip to content Skip to footer

 A Rolling Legacy from the Roaring Twenties

-Constructed during a time when railroads were the heart of American transportation, Travelers Fare originally featured open windows, a clerestory roof, and finely crafted interiors.
-Two-person tables lined one side, while four-person tables graced the other, creating a cozy yet refined atmosphere for passengers en route to their destinations.
+Constructed during a time when railroads were the heart of American transportation, 3158 originally featured a 1920s design with open windows, a clerestory roof, and wood-grained paneling with gold lining within.
+Two-person tables lined one side, while four-person tables graced the other, creating a cozy yet refined atmosphere for 36 passengers en route to their destinations, albeit without air conditioning in the summer months, this having yet to come to the railroads.
+Finally in the late 1930s, Southern Railway applied air conditioning, featuring a unique steam-jet ejector system which did not require freon, to chill the air within in the hot southern summers.

-When the Southern Railway modernized its fleet in the 1940s, Car 3158 received notable upgrades: the clerestory roof gave way to a more aerodynamic rounded top, open windows were sealed for climate control, and seating was reconfigured to improve dining capacity.
-It marked the last significant alteration until its donation to TVRM in 1968.
+When the Southern Railway ordered new streamlined cars in the 1940s, a number of older cars were selected to be modernized for continued service, including Car 3158.
+The rebuilt cars received notable upgrades: the clerestory roof was replaced with a more aerodynamic rounded top (and a drop ceiling within), the open windows were sealed since climate control had proved itself, and seating was reconfigured to improve dining capacity, with seating for 4 on either side of the aisle, at a total capacity of 48.
+The rebuilt car, along with Car 3164, was returned to traffic in early 1950.
+This marked the last significant alteration until its donation to TVRM in 1968.

 A Fresh Chapter at the Tennessee Valley Railroad Museum

-Since arriving at TVRM, Dining Car 3158 has become more than just a static exhibit—it’s an active part of the museum’s excursion experience.
+Since arriving at TVRM in 1969, Dining Car 3158 has been far more than a static exhibit—it’s an active part of the museum’s excursion experience.
 The car currently operates on select longer-distance routes and special events, such as the Valentine Dinner Train and seasonal journeys.

 Recently, TVRM restoration expert Ryan Miller undertook the replacement of the car’s side sheet—the first major panel replacement since its 1945 update.
 This effort is part of the museum’s ongoing commitment to preserving rail heritage through both mechanical accuracy and aesthetic fidelity.